solidusio/solidus/guides/source/developers/events/overview.html.md

 Events make extending Solidus with custom behavior easy.
-For example, if besides the standard email you also want to send a SMS text message to the customer when a order is finalized, this pseudo-code may do the trick:
+For example, if besides the standard email you also want to send a SMS text message to the customer when an order is completed, this pseudo-code may do the trick:

 ```ruby
 Spree::Event.subscribe 'order_finalized' do |event|